obonaventure/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 discarded any that were in contention (listed further below for completeness), resulting in the following list.

+## General statements

+1. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to connectivity.
+2. We need both active and passive measurements – passive measurements can provide historical debugging.
+3. A really meaning metric for users is whether their application will work properly or fail because of a lack of a  network with sufficient characteristics.
+4. An useful metric for goodness must actually incentive goodness -- good metrics should actionable to help drive industries toward improvement.
+5. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements.
+6. A lower latency internet, however achieved would benefit all end users.
+7. Bandwidth is necessary but not alone sufficient

+## Specific statements about detailed protocols/techniques

-1. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
+8. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
+9. Round trips Per Minute (RPM) is a useful, consumable metric
+10. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
+However, metrics are lacking to support this statement directly.
+11. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
+12. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
+13. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.
+14. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.

+## Problem statements or things to watch out for

-2. Latency mean and medians are distractions from better measurements
+15. Latency mean and medians are distractions from better measurements
-3. It is frustrating to only measure network services without simultaneously improving those services
+16. It is frustrating to only measure network services without simultaneously improving those services
-4. Round trips Per Minute (RPM) is a useful, consumable metric
-5. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to connectivity.
-6. Stakeholder incentives aren’t aligned for easy wins in this space.
+17. Stakeholder incentives aren’t aligned for easy wins in this space.
     Incentives are needed to motivate improvements in public network access.
 Measurements may be one step toward driving competitive market incentive.
-7. We need both active and passive measurements – passive measurements can provide historical debugging.
-8. A really meaning metric for users is whether their application will work properly or fail because of a lack of a  network with sufficient characteristics.
-9. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
-However, metrics are lacking to support this statement directly.
-10. An useful metric for goodness must actually incentive goodness -- good metrics should actionable to help drive industries toward improvement.
-11. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements.
-12. A lower latency internet, however achieved would benefit all end users.
-13. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
-14. Bandwidth is necessary but not alone sufficient
-15. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
-16. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.
-17. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.
-18. For the future proof networking, measuring ecological impact of measuring material and energy usage is important.
+18. For future-proof networking, measuring ecological impact of measuring material and energy usage is important.
 19. We do not have incontrovertible evidence that any one metric (e.g. latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.

+## No-consensus reached statements

 Additional statements were recorded that did not have consensus of the group at the time, but we list here for completeness about the fact